 Let’s take a look at one of the most basic applications of queues.

 Think of a queue at the railway station ticket counter.
 The person standing first in the queue gets the ticket and leaves the group, while a new person joins at the back end of the queue.

 This is at the center of the working of a queue, known as the First In First Out principle.

-Here are a few more real-life examples where queue principles are used:
+Here are a few more real-life applications of queues:

 - Luggage checking machine

 - Phone answering systems